If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 The original lender has had the debt settled by the DCA.
 But you now owe the money to the DCA instead.

 Think of this example.
 You borrow £200 from your sister for some car repairs, agreeing to pay her back £50 a month.
-But she suddenly needs all the money, so your dad gives your sister the £200 and you repay your dad instead.
+But she suddenly needs all the money immediately, so your dad gives your sister the £200 and you repay your dad instead.
 Same debt, same repayments.
 You borrowed from your sister but now you don’t owe her anything but you do need to repay your dad.

 This is pretty much what has happened with your debt being sold.
 Your debt stays exactly the same, you just owe it to a different person.